k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

 ### Multi Region Support

-While Fabric might be deployed across several regions, it can use same KMS key which defined at a specific AWS region. it is still may be required to work with [AWS multi region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html).
-In this article AWS recommends to consider this option carefully.
+While Fabric might be deployed across several regions, it can use the same KMS key, which is defined in a specific AWS region.
+It still may be required to work with [AWS multi region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html).
+In this article, AWS recommends to consider this option carefully.
 This article also explains the process of multi-region keys creation.
-In such case, config.ini shall be set differently among the Fabric nodes, i.e. with relevant region definitions (key-id is the same).
+In such case, config.ini shall be set differently among the Fabric nodes, i.e. with relevant region's definitions (key-id is the same).